Chart Color Schemes

 Stanthorpe is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Stanthorpe's dwelling structures, as per the latest Census, consisted of 88.4% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Stanthorpe was at 44.8%, with mortgaged dwellings at 23.8% and rented ones at 31.3%.
-The median monthly mortgage repayment was $1,200, lower than Non-Metro Qld's average of $1,655.
-Median weekly rent in Stanthorpe was $250, compared to Non-Metro Qld's $345.
+In Stanthorpe, as per the latest Census evaluation, 88.4% of dwellings were houses with the remaining 11.6% comprising semi-detached homes, apartments and other types.
+This differs from Regional Queensland's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Stanthorpe stood at 44.8%, with mortgaged properties making up 23.8% and rented dwellings accounting for 31.3%.
+The median monthly mortgage repayment in the area was $1,200, lower than Regional Queensland's average of $1,655.
+Median weekly rent in Stanthorpe was recorded at $250, compared to Regional Queensland's $345.
 Nationally, Stanthorpe's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing